jraiaromano/FEMA-and-S.H.I.E.L.D./README.md

 ## The Pitch

 Welcome to S.H.I.E.L.D.
 B.A.S.H.
 (Background Analytics, S.H.I.E.L.D.
 Headquarters).
-Your first assignment will be to a team that is working to determine other possible occupations for the superhumans in our program.
+You have been assigned to a team that is working to determine other possible occupations for the superhumans in our program.
 Your specific task is to see if a FEMA contract would be tenable.

-Using recent FEMA Disaster Declarations and Public Assistance Application information, identify any disasters that are likely targets for superhuman intervention.
+Using recent FEMA Disaster Declarations and Public Assistance Application information, identify disaster types that are likely targets for superhuman intervention.
+This could be prevention, mitigation, or particpation in cleanup/repair.

 Propose a response team from our database of known friendly superhumans appropriate in size and scale.

+The set of superhumans you will be provided has already been screened to determine that they are sufficiently powered to handle themselves in disaster situations.

+Transportation is not an issue and should be left out of this analysis.

 ## The Data
 The data sources I am using can be found here: